SomthingInteresting/national-archives-data-pipeline/README.md

 # National Archives Data Pipeline

-A Python-based data pipeline for processing and analyzing legislation data from legislation.gov.uk.
+A Python-based data pipeline for processing and analysing legislation data from legislation.gov.uk.

 ## Overview